Imagine being 13 years old, in eighth grade, and every step you took brought intense pain. That was Nathan Bojan’s life.

 Throughout Nathan’s ordeal, Friendship Circle of Wisconsin—a division of Lubavitch of Wisconsin—served as a staunch support system.
 Volunteers visited the hospital, bringing food and reading material, and helped with whatever needs the family required.
 For their part, the Bojans—including Nathan’s father, Steve; his mother, Shawn; and his sister, Leigh—say they are tremendously grateful for the love and attention showered upon them.

 And now Nathan, 16, wants to give back.

-In January, he and his mother will travel to Florida to participate in a half-marathon—that’s 13.1 miles!—to raise money for Milwaukee’s Friendship Circle.
-It’s particularly meaningful since walking has been one of the most difficult challenges Nathan has faced.
+In January, he and his mother will travel to Florida to participate in a half-marathon—that’s 13.1 miles—to raise money for Milwaukee’s Friendship Circle.
+It’s particularly meaningful since walking has been one of the most difficult challenges Nathan has faced in his young years.
 He will walk, however, slowly, with his mom by his side.

 “Raising money for Friendship Circle is extremely important to me,” he says.
 “I want to see our Milwaukee group grow.
 It needs to reach every person who could benefit from it.
 I want to be a part of that.”

 This desire to pay it forward did not start with Nathan’s medical tribulations.
 When he was in fourth grade, Nathan was assigned as the Friendship Circle “buddy” of two high school seniors, Jack and Jacob, so he could improve certain social and physical skills.
 They visited with him every Sunday, taught him to play basketball, took him bowling and just hung out with him.
 It was the day of the week Nathan looked forward to the most.
 As his mother recalls: “G‑d forbid, we had to cancel a Sunday with Jack and Jacob.
 Nathan would get very upset.”